How can ASHP work for you?

 Homeowners who have their air source heat pump installed by an MCS accredited installer will be eligible to apply for RHI payment.

 RHI payments are made quarterly over 7 years.
 Applications to the scheme must be made within 12 months of the installation commissioning date.

 After joining the RHI scheme, for the next seven years you will receive a quarterly tariff payment for every kilowatt hour (kWh) of renewable heat you produce.
 The amount you’ll be paid per kWh of heat depends on the renewable technology you install, when you apply to receive RHI, and your home’s EPC.
 Your payment amount will be estimated, based on your home’s Energy Performance Certificate (EPC) rating.

 Read more about RHI tariffs and payments at Ofgem.co.uk.

 Will it work in the UK?

-The Mitsubishi Ecodan range of air source heat pumps have been designed in the UK, specifically for UK homes.
+The Mitsubishi Ecodan range of air source heat pumps has been designed in the UK, specifically for UK homes.

-Advanced design features mean the Ecodan range are amongst the quietest models available in the UK, meaning homeowners can now choose the most convenient location for their air source pump without fear of disturbing any neighbours.
+Advanced design features mean the Ecodan range is features some of the quietest models available in the UK, meaning homeowners can now choose the most convenient location for their air source pump without fear of disturbing the neighbours.